 Farmland includes real estate comprised of agricultural land and related buildings acquired by the system through the generous gifts of donors.
 This policy does not apply to farms utilized by the College of Agricultural, Consumer and Environmental Sciences for research purposes.

 Invested Assets

-The system’s investment pools defined above, including the endowment pool, operating pool, separately invested funds, and farmland.
+The system’s investment pools defined above, including the LTIP, operating pool, and separately invested funds.

 Roles and Responsibilities

 Statutory Authority and Delegation of Investment Function